Vnet-as/postfwd-anti-geoip-spam-plugin/README.md

 If you are interested in how your users got their mail accounts hacked, check out `bsdly` blog about slow distributed brute force attack on SSH passwords, which also applies to pop3/imap logins [Hail Mary Cloud](http://bsdly.blogspot.sk/2013/10/the-hail-mary-cloud-and-lessons-learned.html).

-Plugin is tested with `postfwd2 ver.
+Plugin was tested with `postfwd2 ver.
 1.35` with `MySQL` and `PostgreSQL` backend.

 ## Installation

-For installation follow next steps and also instructions in section [dependencies](#dependencies)
+For installation follow next steps
+- Clone this repository.
+- Copy configuration file `anti-spam.conf` to `/etc/postfix/anti-spam.conf` and update configuration according to section [Configuration](#Configuration).
-- Copy plugin to your mail server.
+- Copy SQL statements file `anti-spam-sql-st.conf` to `/etc/postfix/anti-spam-sql-st.conf`.
+- Ensure that configuration files are readable by user which runs `postfwd` (usually user `postfw`) and that plugin file is also readable by him.
-- Install dependencies according to chapter `Dependencies`.
+- Install dependencies according to chapter [Dependencies](#dependencies).
-- To load plugin to postfwd you must add argument `--plugins <PATH TO PLUGIN>` to postfwd command.
+- To load plugin to postfwd you must add argument `--plugins <PATH TO PLUGIN>` to postfwd command (eg. in /etc/default/postfwd).
 - Add following rules to postfwd configuration file `postfwd.cf`.
 You can use your own message and parameter value `client_uniq_country_login_count` which sets maximum number of unique countries to allow user to log in via sasl.
-- Create database table with indexes (database is created on plugin startup but indexes are not)

 ```
 # Anti spam botnet rule